jpsca/jinjax/docs/content/guides/css_and_js.mdx

 ## Including assets in your pages

-The catalog will collect all CSS and JS file paths from the components used on a "page" render on the `catalog.collected_css` and `catalog.collected_js` lists.
+The catalog will collect all CSS and JS file paths from the components used on a "page" and store them in the `catalog.collected_css` and `catalog.collected_js` lists.

 For example, after rendering this component: